datastax/dsbulk/manual/settings.md

 Note: The query is parsed to discover which bound variables are present, and to map the variables correctly to fields.

-See *schema.mapping* setting for more information.
+See *mapping* setting for more information.

 Default: **&lt;unspecified&gt;**.